y-muller/personal_configs/qmk_keyboards/CORNE42.md

 #### Media and browsing layer
 ![media](../img/layout_corne42_media.png)
 This layer is dedicated to browsing and other non-typing activities.
-It is accessed by holding the `ESC` key or activated by the combo `ESC` + `Q`.
+It is accessed by holding the `ESC` or `Enter` keys or activated by the combo `ESC` + `Q`.

 #### System layer
-Accessible by activating both the `Extend` and `Symbols` layers at the same time.

 ![system](../img/layout_corne42_system.png)